UT Shield

 Without Parent/ Guardian Programs

 There are many requirements for this program as the student organization IS assuming responsibility of the minor.
-If at ANY TIME during the program the minor is NOT with a parent/guardian/teacher, this process in conjunction with HOP 3-1710 Youth Protection Program Policy must be followed.
+If, at ANY TIME during the program, the minor is NOT with a chaperone, this process, in conjunction with HOP 3-1710 Youth Protection Program Policy, must be followed.

-This does not apply to off campus events where university students may be volunteering such as classroom visits to area schools.
+This does not apply to off-campus events where university students may volunteer, such as classroom visits to area schools.
 Student organizations must follow the rules and policies set forth by the hosting organization in these situations.

 Procedures and Requirements